 Adobe has provided premium software solutions for B2C marketers in the past, and continues to acquire additional capabilities.
 Its recent purchase of Magneto for commerce and Marketo for B2B marketing shows its drive to expand and provide additional DXP features.
 SAP’s recently formed C/4HANA platform combines commerce, customer data, marketing, sales, and service clouds.
 Although this platform is generally regarded as a CRM, its multi-part construction and self-service experience brings it together as an enterprise suite.

 Episerver and Sitecore stand out as Strong Performers

-Episerver has hone in on Microsoft Azure, the bulk of its new customers running on this globally expanding cloud.
+Episerver has honed in on Microsoft Azure, the bulk of its new customers running on this globally expanding cloud.
 This vendor is focusing on the building blocks for experience management, platform services, infrastructure build on Azure, as well as robust AI capability.
 Episerver does well in B2C commerce, search, and web experience management.
 Sitecore is embracing web content management systems with marketing and customer data capabilities, as well as a standalone B2C eCommerce solution.
 With their 2018 acquisition of Stylelabs, Sitecore has firmly established itself in the DX landscape and provided a draw to marketers.
 Sitecore stands out with its rich media and marketing content and web experience management.

 Contenders and Challengers

 Acquia has expanded its portfolio by adding DAM and Journey solutions via OEM relationships in 2018.
 It has also revamped Cloud Site Factory by including headless/decoupled deployments.
 Acquia’s strengths lie in its content hub, web experience management, development tooling, and platform operations.
 BloomReach is expanding its eCommerce partnerships to drive the expansion of omnichannel scenarios for brands and manufacturers.
 Its strengths lie in web experience management, search, and platform operations.